Balay Negrense: History

 The Balay Negrense was originally the ancestral house of Victor F. Gaston, a son of Yves Leopold Germain Gaston and Prudencia Fernandez.
 The elder Gaston is credited as one of the pioneers of sugarcane cultivation in this portion of the Philippine archipelago.
 A native of Normandy in France, he married a Filipina from Batangas where he initially began experimenting with sugar production before relocating to Negros.

-Built in 1897, the house was constructed when Victor Gaston's wife died and during the time when he was residing in his father's hacienda, Hacienda Buen Retiro.
+Built around 1900, the house was constructed when Victor Gaston's wife died and during the time when he was residing in his father's hacienda, Hacienda Buen Retiro.
 The structure housed Victor Gaston and his twelve children from 1901 until his death in 1927.
 Left unused by the family, the structure was abandoned in the mid-1970s and fell into disrepair until one of the heirs, Msgr.
 Guillermo Ma.
 Gaston, together with a group of concerned Negrenses formed what would later become the Negros Cultural Foundation.
 In 1992, Msgr.
 Guillermo Ma.
 Gaston donated the Victor Gaston house to the Philippine Tourism Authority (now known as the Tourism Infrastructure and Enterprise Zone Authority).
 With donations from prominent individuals and a PhP5,000,000.00 assistance from the Philippine Tourism Authority, the structure was repaired and furnished with period furniture and fixtures.
 The museum was officially inaugurated on October 6, 1990.
-Pursuant to Board Resolution No. 1 dated March 8, 1994 of the National Historical Institute of the Philippines (National Historical Commission of the Philippines), it was listed as a heritage house.
+Pursuant to Board Resolution No. 1 dated March 8, 1994, of the National Historical Institute of the Philippines (National Historical Commission of the Philippines), it was listed as a heritage house.
+In 2023 the museum was closed temporarily, as the house needed major restoration and was returned to members of the Gaston family.